Michelangelo: Apprenticeships, 1488–1492

-Bologna, Florence and Rome, 1492–1499
+Bologna, Florence, and Rome, 1492–1499

-Lorenzo de' Medici's death on 8 April 1492 brought a reversal of Michelangelo's circumstances.
-Michelangelo left the security of the Medici court and returned to his father's house.
+Lorenzo de' Medici's death on 8 April 1492 changed Michelangelo's circumstances.
+He left the security of the Medici court and returned to his father's house.
 In the following months he carved a polychrome wooden Crucifix (1493), as a gift to the prior of the Florentine church of Santo Spirito, which had allowed him to do some anatomical studies of the corpses from the church's hospital.
 This was the first of several instances during his career that Michelangelo studied anatomy by dissecting cadavers.

-Between 1493 and 1494, he bought a block of marble, and carved a larger-than-life statue of Hercules, which was sent to France and subsequently disappeared sometime in the 18th century.
+Between 1493 and 1494, Michelangelo bought a block of marble, and carved a larger-than-life statue of Hercules.
 On 20 January 1494, after heavy snowfalls, Lorenzo's heir, Piero de Medici, commissioned a statue made of snow, and Michelangelo again entered the court of the Medici.
 In the same year, the Medici were expelled from Florence as the result of the rise of Savonarola.
 Michelangelo left the city before the end of the political upheaval, moving to Venice and then to Bologna.
 In Bologna, he was commissioned to carve several of the last small figures for the completion of the Shrine of St. Dominic, in the church dedicated to that saint.
 At this time Michelangelo studied the robust reliefs carved by Jacopo della Quercia around the main portal of the Basilica of St Petronius, including the panel of The Creation of Eve, the composition of which was to reappear on the Sistine Chapel ceiling.
 Towards the end of 1495, the political situation in Florence was calmer; the city, previously under threat from the French, was no longer in danger as Charles VIII had suffered defeats.
 Michelangelo returned to Florence but received no commissions from the new city government under Savonarola.
 He returned to the employment of the Medici.
 During the half-year he spent in Florence, he worked on two small statues, a child St. John the Baptist and a sleeping Cupid.
 According to Condivi, Lorenzo di Pierfrancesco de' Medici, for whom Michelangelo had sculpted St. John the Baptist, asked that Michelangelo "fix it so that it looked as if it had been buried" so he could "send it to Rome ... pass [it off as] an ancient work and ... sell it much better."
 Both Lorenzo and Michelangelo were unwittingly cheated out of the real value of the piece by a middleman.
 Cardinal Raffaele Riario, to whom Lorenzo had sold it, discovered that it was a fraud, but was so impressed by the quality of the sculpture that he invited the artist to Rome.
 This apparent success in selling his sculpture abroad as well as the conservative Florentine situation may have encouraged Michelangelo to accept the prelate's invitation.